-Born in New York City in 1952, Sharon Salzberg experienced a childhood involving considerable loss and turmoil.
-An early realization of the power of meditation to overcome personal suffering determined her life direction.
-Her teaching and writing now communicates that power to a worldwide audience of practitioners.
-She offers non-sectarian retreat and study opportunities for participants from widely diverse backgrounds.
+Born in New York City in 1952, Sharon Salzberg experienced a childhood involving considerable loss and study opportunities for participants from widely diverse backgrounds.

-In 1976, she established, together with Joseph Goldstein and Jack Kornfield, the Insight Meditation Society (IMS) in Barre, Massachusetts, which now ranks as one of the most prominent and active meditation centers in the Western world.
+In 1976, she established, together with Joseph Goldstein and active meditation centers in the Western world.

-Sharon and Joseph Goldstein expanded their vision in 1989 by co-founding the Barre Center for Buddhist Studies (BCBS).
+Sharon anded their vision in 1989 by co-founding the Barre Center for Buddhist Studies (BCBS).
 In 1998, they initiated the Forest Refuge, a long-term retreat center secluded in a wooded area on IMS property.
 Today she leads teaches a variety of offerings around the globe.

-The written word is central to Sharon Salzberg’s teaching and studies.
-She is the author of nine books including Lovingkindness, the NY Times best seller Real Happiness, and Real Happiness at Work
+The written word is central to Sharon Salzberg’s teaching and Real Happiness at Work

 She is a weekly columnist for On Being, a regular contributor the the Huffington Post, and Terrorism.